javiearth/git-course/git-course.md

 *Note: see "1.16 Introduction to good practices" at the end of the section "Git Essentials" to know more about how to write commit messages more efficiently, you can skip that for now.*

-### 1.6 How git works: staging and working directory
+### 1.6 How Git works: staging and working directory

 Before moving any forward it is useful to clarify some concepts:

 - **Working directory**: is the directory of your project, where all files and subdirectories of your project are located.

 - **Stage**: is the place where git stores all changes to apply to the repository with the next commit.
-When you use `git add` git prepares those files added, storing the changes made since the last commit until you've added them to the stage.
-If for some reason you make changes after using git add in one of the files added to the stage, you'll need to use `git add` again because those new changes are not in the stage area ready to commit.
+When you use `git add` Git prepares those files added, storing the changes made since the last commit until you've added them to the stage.
+If for some reason you make changes after using `git add` in one of the files added to the stage, you'll need to use `git add` again because those new changes are not in the stage area ready to commit.

 *Bonus command!
 Did you add changes to the stage but now you regret it?
 Don't worry!
-Use `$ git restore --staged .` to remove all changes from stage <small>(You can type the name of all files yu want to remove from the stage instead of the dot).</small>*
+Use `$ git restore --staged .` to remove all changes from stage <small>(You can type the name of all files you want to remove from the stage instead of the dot).</small>*

 - **Commit**: a snapshot of the project under development.
 A commit saves all the changes already added to the stage adding them to the repository.

-[Working directory]-----`git add`----> [Stage ]-----`git commit`----> [Repository ]
+<span style="color:red;">[Working directory]</span>-----`git add`----> <span style="color:green;">[Stage]</span>-----`git commit`----> [Repository]

+Summary:
 While working in your project you update the files stored in the working directory.
-The command `git status` compare your working directory (and stage) with the last snapshot of your project detecting any changes.
+The command `git status` compare your working directory (and stage) with the last snapshot (last commit) of your project detecting any changes.
 Git displays in red the name of any file that has been modified in your working directory.
 Then, you can use `git add` to add some or all the files that have been modified to the stage.
 The changes added to the stage are ready to commit, so if you run `$ git stastus` again git displays them in green.
 After commit, git saves a snapshot of all the files ready to commit (those saved to the stage).

 ### 1.7 Moving among commits.

-One of the interesting things about a version control program like git is to be able to do and undo changes, so we can recover a version which works in the case something goes wrong while developing.
+One of the interesting things about a version control program like Git is to be able to do and undo changes, so we can recover a version which works in the case something goes wrong while developing.

 Let's say that for some reason we want to come back to a previous version of our project.
 Remember the hash of each commit?
 Use `git log` and copy the hash of your first commit (that one with the message 'First commit for awesome-recipes, add recipes.md').
 Then, write this command: